 • Attend all healthcare appointments and follow your prescribed treatment plan.
 Take care of your emotional well-being

 • Help your healthcare provider understand the type of work you do.
+Let them know if your employer has a return to work program with modified or alternate duties available.

 Your employer usually organizes the return to work process with you and your healthcare provider.
 Your union may be included, along with your WCB adjudicator or case manager.
 A plan is developed based on the recommendations of your healthcare provider and what you are able to do when you go back to work.